 Llangwm is a small village, situated south of Haverfordwest on the banks of the River Cleddau.
 It was well known for its shellfish, most particularly cockles, and also for the quality of a vein of anthracite which was mined locally, at Hook Colliery.
 The village Church is named in honour of St. Jerome.
-The original war memorial was erected in 1919 to commemorate the fourteen men from the area who fell during the Great War, but this memorial seems to have been lost.
-However, the names of these men are read out in St. Jerome’s Church on Remembrance Sunday each year, and Graham Johnson has kindly submitted the list to me.
+The original war memorial, to commemorate the fourteen men from the area who fell during the Great War, was erected in Llangwm School and was unveiled in November 1919.
+The memorial was later moved upon the closure of the school in 2013 and located outside Llangwm Community Centre at Pill Parks.
+The names of these men are read out in St. Jerome’s Church on Remembrance Sunday each year, and the annual remembrance service is held at the memorial on the village Green.

 The Great War, 1914-1918

 Percy George Adolph, Private, 13150, Welsh Regiment.
-Percy had been born at Llangwm, the only son of George and Mary Adolph.
-The family later resided at Continental, Goodwick, Fishguard.
-He enlisted at Haverfordwest into the Army, and was posted to the 1st Battalion, Welsh Regiment.
+Percy had been born at Llangwm in 1896, the only son of George Adolph and Mary Adolph (nee John).
+The family later moved to Continental, Goodwick, Fishguard.
+Percy enlisted at Haverfordwest into the Welsh Regiment and was later posted to the 1st Battalion, Welsh Regiment.
 The battalion was stationed in India at the outbreak of war, and was recalled to Britain, where it joined 84 Brigade, 28th Division on 22 December 1914, at Hursley Park.
 During January 1915 it moved to France, landing at Le Havre and moved to the Western Front, where it saw its first major action during the Second Battle of Ypres.
 The 1st Welsh landed on 18 January and spent their first night in France in a cotton shed in the Docks at Le Havre, before entraining the following day for Hazebrouck, and marching to Merris.
 The 1st Welsh then saw their first taste of the front line trenches at Hill 60.
 After a spell in the line, they rested a few days before moving back into the line at the Bluff on the night of 15 February 1915.
 The trenches were in an awful state, and not deep enough for safety and during the next two days, the 1st Welsh lost 28 men killed and a further 29 wounded while bringing the trenches up to standard.
 Percy was killed here on 17 February 1915.
 He was just 18 years old, and as his grave was lost in further fighting in the area, he is commemorated on the Ypres (Menin Gate) Memorial, Belgium.

 Frederick Bevans, Driver, 91785, Royal Field Artillery.
-Frederick was born on 16 March 1896, the son of John and Jane Bevans, of Trooper’s Inn, Freystrop.
+Frederick was born on 16 March 1896, the son of John Bevans and Jane Bevans (nee Cousins), of Trooper’s Inn, Freystrop.
 He had worked for the Great Western Railway at Neyland as an Engine Cleaner prior the war.
 He enlisted at Haverfordwest into the Royal Field Artillery, and was posted to A Battery, 66th Brigade, RFA, which was attached to the 13th (Western) Division.
 On 13 June 1915 the Division sailed for Alexandria, and moved to Mudros before being landed at Cape Helles, Gallipoli from 6 July 1915, relieving the 29th Division.
 On 8 January 1916, the Division was evacuated from Helles, and by 31 January was concentrated at Port Said, where they held forward posts in the Suez Canal defences.
 On 12 February 1916 the Division began to move to Mesopotamia, to strengthen the force being assembled for the relief of the besieged garrison at Kut al Amara.
 By 27 March, the Division had assembled near Sheikh Saad and came under orders of the Tigris Corps, and then took part in the attempts to relieve Kut.
 Frederick died on an overcrowded troop train during the move into Mesopotamia, on 24 June 1916, aged 20.
 He is buried in Amara War Cemetery, Iraq.
-His brother, William John Bevans, also fell.
+His brother, William John Bevans, was killed in Palestine two years later.

 Herbert Leslie Brock, Lieutenant, Machine Gun Corps.
 Herbert was born in Penrhyndeudraeth in 1890, the eldest son of William and Annie Brock.
 His father was from Llangwm, but in his work as a teacher had taken up a post as headmaster in Tregarth National School, after having moved his young family to Sunnyside, Tregarth.
 Herbert had entered Bangor University after gaining a scholarship in 1908 and studied for his BA, before taking up a teaching post at the Elmfield College in York.
 In February 1915 he enlisted into the 14th Battalion, Royal Welsh Fusiliers.
 An intelligent man, he was commissioned as a second lieutenant prior to embarking for France with the 38th (Welsh) Division on 1 December 1915, and was wounded during a very succesful trench raid during the night of 4/5 June 1916, which required him to spend some time in hospital.
 Upon recovering he embarked once more for France and was posted to the 29th Company, Machine Gun Corps.
 Herbert was killed in action somewhere in the Lys Valley, on 10 April 1918.
 He was 27 years old and is commemorated on the Ploegsteert Memorial, Belgium.
 His brother James had been killed some months earlier.
 Neither are commemorated at Llangwm, although both men are commemorated at St. Mary’s Church, Tregarth.